copious-world/share_table_management/README.md

-# share_table_management
+# share table management

-This module is a library for utlitizing an outline for managing processes that share tables each requiring a selection of a communication opion.
+This module is a library for utlitizing an outline for managing processes that share tables each requiring a selection of a communication option.